FixelAlgorithmsTeam/fixel/_posts/2019-11-27-fixel-edgehancer-3-user-guide.md

 {% include image-user.html srcUrl="https://i.imgur.com/0s8kLb7.png" altString="Jane" style="width: 800px; height: 711px;" content="Credit: [Jane](https://www.flickr.com/photos/151740882@N05/47029584231) by Mireille Lannoo" %}

 ## Summary
-[Fixel EdgeHancer 3][98] is a new generation of sharpeners.
+[Fixel EdgeHancer 3][98] is a different kind of a sharpener.
+It enhance edges by utilizing a unique algorithm which was specifically developed for this task.
 While [Fixel EdgeHancer 2][02] brought the Multi Scale / Frequency to the market surpassing any classic sharpening tool (*High Pass Sharpening*, *Unsharp Mask*, *Smart Sharpen*) [Fixel EdgeHancer 3][98] brings another jump forward - Edge Preserving Based & Halos Free Sharpening.
 It is intuitive and easy to use (Classic Plug In behavior within Photoshop *Main Window*) yet in utilizes state of the art algorithm which is proprietary to Fixel Algorithms after years of development.
 We listened to the feedback of many of [Fixel EdgeHancer 2][02] users and used it to create this step forward.

 We hope you'll find it useful as well and hope to hear your feedback to get even better with the upcoming iterations.

 {% include important.html content="[Fixel EdgeHancer 3][98] & [Fixel EdgeHancer 2][02] have completely different sharpening engines which produce different results.
 Many find them to work greatly side by side as they find each one better for different images.
 Hence any user of [Fixel EdgeHancer 3][98] can get [Fixel EdgeHancer 2][02] for 50% discount.
 See *Upgrade Policy* in the respective product pages or *Contact Us*." %}

 ## Resources
  *  [Fixel EdgeHancer 3 Product Page][98].